Sorry, you need to enable JavaScript to visit this website.

 4.15.
 Contacts with Security Groups And Associations

-District agency must establish and institutionalize contact with selected groups and associations within the security community:
+The District agency must establish and institutionalize contact with selected groups and associations within the security communities to:

 4.15.1.
 Facilitate ongoing security education and training for organizational personnel.